Augustine Henry: Celtic Revival

 Henry had an interest in the Arts and Crafts movement and in the Celtic Revival.
 He knew the poet W. B. Yeats, George William Russell (AE), Charlotte, wife of George Bernard Shaw, and was acquainted with the families of Sir Roger Casement and Erskine Childers.

 Royal College of Science, Dublin

 He took up the Chair of Forestry at the Royal College of Science (later University College Dublin), in 1913 and assisted later in setting up a National Forestry Service.

-Private life
+Family life

 Henry married Alice Brunton in 1908; they did not have children.